Sampan panjang: Etymology

+or conversely the Chinese term might be derived from Malay or another Austronesian language.

+It is also called perahu panjang, since the words sampan and perahu in Malay language are synonymous.

 History

 The first record of sampan panjangs comes from Singapore Chronicle for Thursday, 15 May 1834.
 It describes a rowing match between 4 Malay sampans and boats from three vessels lying in the roads, which as usual was won easily by the Malays.

 A book by G. W. Earl from 1837 provides an early description of the sampan panjang.
 At that time the boat was 30 ft (9 m) long and 4 ft (1.2 m) wide.
 It had two masts with large lateens, loose-footed dipping lugsails.
 It was steered using a long, diamond-shaped paddle, which could also be used to increase speed.
 It carried five crewmen.

 Some years later the Sultan of Lingga acquired a fine sailing sampan panjang, ordered from Trengganu, which had a long and most successful racing career.
 In 1839 he challenged the fastest of the European yachts in the settlement to a race for $500 a side.
 The challenge was accepted by the owner of the Maggie Lauder, a well-known boat in her day.
 They followed the New Years Day regatta course, which then covered about 14 miles, and the Malay boat came in with the Maggie still seven miles from the finishing line.

 Dr. Berncastle in 1850 describes the sampan panjang as very light boats and was elegant in shape.
 He notes that the sampans were propelled by paddles or lateen sails made of mats.
 The latter also appear in Gray's engraving of the Singapore water front, and would seem to have been in fairly general use from this period onwards, if not earlier.

 Development of the sampan panjang continued during the third quarter of the century.
 The lines became finer, the hull rather longer, and a bowsprit was added to set a headsail: a light rudder was also introduced in this period, and occasionally passenger boats were built with "counter" type stern or narrow transom.